Many 4G/LTE and 5G compatible phones have a tiny removable sliver of plastic called a SIM – short for Subscriber Identity Module.

-The SIM card is often found lurking underneath the battery of many phones or mobile hotspot devices, and can be carefully slid out with a fingernail.
+The SIM card is sometimes found lurking underneath the battery of many phones or mobile hotspot devices and can be carefully slid out with a fingernail.
 For devices that lack removable batteries, the SIM is usually in a tiny ejectable tray that can be removed by pushing a pin carefully into a pinhole.

 If you move the SIM to another compatible unlocked phone or device, you are essentially transferring your service (including your phone number) to that new device.

 This can be extremely handy – you can take a SIM from a Mobile Hotspot and put it into an iPad, for example.

 Or…you can keep an old beater phone around for when you are heading out into rough conditions – such as a backcountry hike or kayaking.
 Before you head out, just pop your SIM into the old device and you can still keep online and get phone calls, without putting your flagship expensive smartphone at risk.

 Or…when you are traveling internationally, rather than paying expensive international roaming fees, you can instead get a SIM (and a local phone number) from a local cellular company, and then get online much, much cheaper.